jamesrusselldev/notes/notes.md

       #     setCount(prevCount => prevCount + 1);
       #  }

+   - If you want to have a collection of different state in a single state, like formdata, you can create a state that is an object type.

+      # const [formData, setFormData] = useState({
+      #   email: '',
+      #   password: ''
+      # })

+   - formData state has 2 objects, email and password, and to use them, simply deconstruct the formData object

+      # const {email, password} = formData

 9. Hooks - useEffect()
    - replaced 3 lifecycle methods - componentDidMount, componentDidUpdate, componentWillUnmount